dannagle/PacketSender/README.md

 For MAC users, this run-time directory is at `PacketSender.app/Contents/MacOS`.
 If INI files are found, it will use them instead of `%APPDATA%` or `Library/Application Support`.

-## Hotkeys/Keyboard Shortcuts

-The fields at the top can be navigated using CTRL+1, CTRL+2, etc, up to CTRL+8 (send button).
-On Mac, the shortcut key is Command.

-The hotkeys and fields are:
-* CTRL + 1 = Name
-* CTRL + 2 = ASCII
-* CTRL + 3 = HEX
-* CTRL + 4 = Address
-* CTRL + 5 = Port
-* CTRL + 6 = Resend Delay
-* CTRL + 7 = Protocol Selection
-* CTRL + 8 = Send (executes)

-Some notes:
-* The fields are linked to the corresponding hotkey regardless of protocol selection.
-* When you navigate to the TCP/UDP/SSL option, you may use up/down or t/u/s/h characters to make a selection.
-* If you are going to automate with hotkeys (using tools such at [AutoHotKey](https://www.autohotkey.com/)), you may want to turn off "Restore previous session".

 <a id="smartresponses"></a>